FIWARE/contribution-requirements/docs/GE_Checklist.md

 ### New Generic Enablers

 The following mimimal requirements must be met before a new contribution can be considered as an Incubated Generic Enabler.
+The acceptance can take time, for instance to allow studying the quality of the product, internal architecture, software design, code cleanliness etc.

 -   All New Generic Enablers **MUST** be presented to the TSC for candidature and accepted into an existing Chapter.